raycast/extensions/extensions/tana/README.md

 To add a target node, you'll need the node's `nodeId`.
 This can be found in Tana by pressing `Cmd-K` on the desired target node, and selecting `Copy link`.
-The `nodeId` is contained in the copied URL, however, the full URL may be pasted into the extension for convenience.
+The `nodeId` is contained in the copied URL, however, the full URL may be pasted into the `Node ID` field for convenience.

 ![](./media/copy-link-to-node.png)